 Your limited STD/STI screening will require two appointments:

-You will meet with a nurse who will take your sexual history information, discuss your STD/STI risk, explain procedures and answer any questions or concerns you might have.
+You will meet with a Licensed Registered Nurse who will take your sexual history information, discuss your STD/STI risk, explain procedures and answer any questions or concerns you might have.
 This is when you will provide a urine sample.
 The sample will be sent out to a lab for testing.

 A week later, you will return to our office for your results.
-You will meet with our nurse to go over all your test results and answer any questions you might have.
+You will meet with our Licensed Registered Nurse to go over all your test results and answer any questions you might have.
 If you have a positive test result, we can provide treatment on site at that time.
 We have the capacity to test and treat for both Chlamydia and Gonorrhea.

 At Options for Women, you can be tested for Chlamydia and Gonorrhea in a completely confidential environment at no cost to you.
 Schedule an appointment today to protect your current and future health.